Skip links

 Screen reader user survey

-WebAIM have published survey results from users who only use screen readers.
+WebAIM have published survey results from users who exclusively use screen readers.
 The data shows how popular skip links are with these users.
 It also shows those users slightly prefer the phrase “Skip to main content.”

 Screen reader testing